-Firstly, I must say that I got the original idea from the Splitcoaststampers resources section it is called Retiform Grid Technique, you can see the tutorial here
+Firstly, I must say that I got the original idea from the Splitcoaststampers resources section it is called Retiform Grid Technique, you can see the tutorial here.

 I liked the look of it but I wanted mine to have more of a collaged background look.
 I also wasn’t that keen on the “angles” on the card and wanted mine to be more rectangular.
 I looked up the meaning of Retiform and it means: net-like in form; having criss-crossed lines.
 Which I’m not sure mine is anymore.
 There is also a tutorial on Splitcoast for Collage stamping see here.
 I hadn’t looked at this one before I made my card, some people had commented that they liked my “collaged” background and so I had a look at this tutorial too to see if I had actually said the wrong technique.
 Anyway mine is perhaps a combination of the two things?